Toast vs Square: Which POS System Is Worth Your Money?

 Bottom Line: Who Wins What

-Square wins for: Quick-service restaurants, food trucks, cafes, new businesses with tight budgets, and operations that also do retail
+Square wins for: Most operators starting out or staying lean, quick-service restaurants, food trucks, cafes, new businesses with tight budgets, anyone who wants a free plan and no contract, and operations that also do retail

 It’s a tie for: Basic payment processing, mobile capabilities, and online ordering fundamentals